ivol84/install-asserts/README.md

 Usage
 -----

-TODO: Fill this part
+See example in see [AssertTest](https://github.com/ivol84/install-asserts/blob/master/test/AssertTest.php).

 License
 -------

-install-validator is released under the MIT License.
+install-asserts is released under the MIT License.